A touching moment with Agent Orange victims

-We assisted Xtreme Media filming crew in filming a documentary named "Touch of Hope" in Ho Chi Minh city and Da Nang.
-We visited house of a veteran in Cu Chi district, Ho Chi Minh city.
+We assisted Xtreme Media filming crew in filming a documentary named "Touch of Hope" in Ho Chi Minh City and Da Nang.
+We visited the house of a veteran in Cu Chi district, Ho Chi Minh city.
 Veteran Tran Van Don stays in this house with his blind-at-birth daughter Hang and his son-in-law Truong.
 His wife passed away three years ago.
 It was sad that Agent Orange has passed to the third generation of his family.
-His grand daughter, Nguyen was also exposed to Agent Orange.
+His granddaughter, Nguyen was also exposed to Agent Orange.
 Nguyen now is 10 years old and she is blind at birth as her mother.

 In Ho Chi Minh city, there is a village where handicapped, orphan and deformed children have been looked after.
 Some of them are victims of Agent Orange/dioxin.
 From Peace Village, many children who were exposed to AO grew up and achieved success in their lives especially in the field of art, swimming, singing...
 We highly appreciate doctors, nurses and all staffs working at this village

 One of AO victims grew up at Peace Village.
 His passion for drawing has been nursed at the Peace Village and now he has obtained achievement in painting.
 He is Le Minh Chau.
 He suffered serious deformities of his legs, arms but he uses his mouth to draw amazing paintings.

 Leaving Ho Chi Minh city, we flew to Danang to visit Phuong who was also exposed to AO from his father.
 Now Phuong is working at Danang Center for Supporting AO Victims and Disadvantaged Children.
 Phuong suffered from deformity of his height.
 He is only 90cm high but luckily his intellect is quite normal.
 He can walk, drive a motorbike and work to earn his living.
 Now he is staying at a small house with his younger sister who was also exposed to AO and has a deformity in her height as her brother.